Delmag1/twinstartarot/content/bios/brook/index.md

-1. An elaborate pantheon of deities (the Greek and the Roamsn)
+1. An elaborate pantheon of deities (the Greek and the Romans)

 2.

 3.